jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 32A Application of Part 4 to estate of deceased fishing permit holder
 (1) Subsections (2) and (3) apply for the purposes of this Part, in relation to any fishing permit other than a fishing permit to which section 63A of the Fisheries Act 1983 or section 93A of this Act relates, where the holder of the fishing permit has died.
 (2) The deceased's estate must be treated as the holder of the fishing permit for the purposes of this Part.
-(3) Where this Part requires that a person, at the date of publication of a notice under section 18, hold either a fishing permit that is current or (in the case of a controlled fishery) a controlled fishery licence, before eligibility for provisional catch history or quota can be determined or provisional catch history or quota allocated, it is sufficient if the deceased held a current fishing permit or licence (as the case may be) at the date of his or her death.
+(3) Where this Part requires that a person, at the date of publication of a notice under section 18, hold a fishing permit that is current before eligibility for provisional catch history or quota can be determined or provisional catch history or quota allocated, it is sufficient if the deceased held a current fishing permit at the date of the deceased’s death.
-(4) In this section, fishing permit includes a high seas fishing permit issued under section 113H.
+(4) In this section, fishing permit includes an international fishing permit issued under section 113H.

 ### 32B Expiry of section 32A
 [Repealed]